bipinKrishnan/ml-recipe-book/object_detection.md

 :align: center
 ```

-Wohoooo, our model is working🥳.
+Wohoooo, the model detected both cars, its working🥳.